nikunjlad/Interpretability-in-Image-Classification-Techniques/docs/chapters/chap4/gradcam/gradcam.rst

 Grad-CAM is robust to adversarial noise.
 Grad-CAM also helps detect and remove bias in datasets.
 For instance, if a dataset has a large number of images of female nurses and doctors, it can help us figure out why the output was a nurse or a doctor.
-Was the network focussing on the facial features for its prediction or was it attending to other important features like stethoscope or type of clothes, etc. In Grad-CAM.
-Neurons act as concept detectors in a Convolutional Neural Network as mentioned in literature.
-Higher positive values of neuron importance indicate that the concept is present in the image and it leads to a higher class score; whereas higher negative value indicates that the concept is absent in the image, which further leads to increase in class score.
+Was the network focussing on the facial features for its prediction or was it attending to other important features like stethoscope or type of clothes, etc. In Grad-CAM, neurons act as concept detectors in a Convolutional Neural Network as mentioned in literature.
+Higher positive values of neuron importance indicate that the concept is present in the image and it leads to a higher class score; whereas higher negative value indicates that the concept is absent in the image, which further leads to decrease in class score.

 .. figure:: ../../../_static/gradcamvis.png
    :align: center